 The end of life can be a stress to the living, so faith can have natural health benefits.
 In the same way, climate change denial has benefits, though more financial than healthy.
 Denial and dissonance is supply and demand in a nutshell, apparently one difficult to crack.

-Fossil fuel is ancient sunlight, energy from the sun combined with the chemistry of the atmosphere and soil, turned into biomass through photosynthesis, plants consumed by animals etc. Each time atmospheric chemistry was bumped out of balance the resulting climate change killed biomass very rapidly, some was buried and turned into fossil.
+Fossil fuel is ancient sunlight, energy from the sun combined with the chemistry of the atmosphere and soil, turned into biomass through photosynthesis, plants consumed by animals etc. Each time atmospheric chemistry was bumped out of balance the resulting climate change killed a large percentage of living organisms very rapidly, some was buried and turned into fossil.
 The picture above is of a wombat drill rig in Horse thief canyon near Drumheller, AB. where fossils of complete dinosaurs can be found on or just under the surface, buried by the sudden climate change weather of the KT extinction.
 Two to three thousand meters further below, are large pockets of liquid and gaseous fossil, oil and gas that is probably 250 million years old.

 Alberta has an abundance of fossil fuel that has been utilized to provide heat and electricity for our way of life.
 Coupled with our beef and fossil fuel exports to be consumed elsewhere, our per capita carbon contribution is in the stratosphere compared to most other people on earth.
 We have a rich lifestyle with an educated population and many economic resources beyond fossil fuel.

 In essence, Albertans have more opportunity, potential, and capability than anyone else on the planet to change our negative global impact circumstances from atrocious, to a clean energy state with a positive economic future and lifestyle.
-We need only identify and confront our culture of greed and disregard, breathe in and protect our natural beauty by transforming our economy.
+We need only identify and confront our culture of greed and disregard, breathe in and protect our natural beauty by transforming our energy system and economy.